Unit03/tutorial/en/django_models/README.md

 We will not explain every bit of code here since it would take too much time.
 You should take a look at Django's documentation if you want to know more about Model fields and how to define things other than those described above (https://docs.djangoproject.com/en/1.9/ref/models/fields/#field-types).

 What about `def publish(self):`?
 It is exactly the `publish` method we were talking about before. `def` means that this is a function/method and `publish` is the name of the method.
+Inside this method we first set the date of publication - we assign the result of `now` function from `timezone` module (imported at the top) to the `published_date` field and then we tell the model to store its state in the database with `self.save()`.

-You can change the name of the method, if you want.
+> You can change the name of the method, if you want.
 The naming rule is that we use lowercase and underscores instead of whitespaces.
 For example, a method that calculates average price could be called `calculate_average_price`.

 Methods often `return` something.
 There is an example of that in the `__str__` method.
 In this scenario, when we call `__str__()` we will get a text (**string**) with a Post title.